03.06.2020 / News

 Welcome On Board Tomas Bata University!

-The European Association for Storage of Energy (EASE) is glad to extend a warm welcome to its newest member Tomas Bata University (TBU) – who joined EASE in July 2020.
-Prof Sáha, Director of University Institute, accepted to discuss with us TBU’s expertise in energy storage and expectations from this collaboration with EASE.
+The European Association for Storage of Energy (EASE) is glad to extend a warm welcome to its newest member Tomas Bata University (TBU) - who joined EASE in July 2020.
+Prof Sáha, Director of University Institute, agreed to discuss with us TBU’s expertise in energy storage, and expectations from this collaboration with EASE.

 EASE: Prof Sáha thank you very much for accepting this interview.
 We are very really happy to have TBU among our members and we would like to know more about your activities in the sector.
 Could you summarise the most interesting insights from TBU’s work for energy storage in Europe?

 Prof Sáha: We are investigating a small and a very complex project in the field of advanced footwear.
 The solution is based on hybrid membranes that are able to collect energy from biomechanical motion and store it in our elastic supercapacitors.
 The stored energy is used to activate sensors in the sole and for sending data online to a mobile phone.
 In this case, there is one hybrid membrane for harvesting, storage and sensing.

 EASE: We look forward for a very fruitful collaboration with you and to receive TBU’s inputs for our Working Groups and Task Forces.
 What created the interest from your University to join EASE?